bnbhat/bno08x_ros2_driver/ReadMe.md

 >Please feel free to open an issue if you encounter any problems or have feature requests.
 >If you're using this driver, consider giving the repository a **star** to show your support.

-> [!NOTE]
-> If you need SPI support, kindly open an issue, and it will be added to the driver in a
-> future update.

 ## Parameters
 | Parameter |	Type	| Default	| Description |
 |-----------|---------|-----------|-------------|